-This green tea was grown at a high elevation, over 2600 feet, where it is cooler.
-The family had hand-picked and pan-fired this leaf, just as they have been doing for over 3 generations.
-The leaves were fresh and delicate and the liquor they produced was clear and sweet with a hint of nuttiness.
-My friend made it strong, in tiny ceramic cups, and we enjoyed many infusions before we moved on to the next tea, a Tung Ting Oolong.
+These green loose tea leaves were grown at a high elevation, over 2600 feet, where it is cooler.
+The family had hand-picked and pan-fired the best loose leaf tea leaves, just as they have been doing for over 3 generations.
+The loose tea leaves were fresh and delicate and the liquor they produced was clear and sweet with a hint of nuttiness.
+My friend made it strong, in tiny ceramic cups, and we enjoyed many infusions before we moved on to the next loose tea, a Tung Ting Oolong.
 I was hooked, and quite frankly buzzed from all the caffeine.

-My experience of discovery has never stopped, and as my knowledge grew, I could not help but surround myself with one tea after another.
+My experience of discovery has never stopped, and as my knowledge grew, I could not help but surround myself with one loose tea after another.
 I started filling my cabinets with oolongs and green teas, learning words like Anxi, Formosa, Pheonix and Wuyi.
-Anxi Oolongs were rich in flavor and very complex.
+Anxi Oolong tea leaves were rich in flavor and very complex.
 Pheonix Oolong was floral and with notes of lychee and honey.
 Wuyi Oolongs were rich, with a roasty complexity.
 I respected the makers and the stories behind their craft.
-They did not just live for tea, but for the meaning behind it.
-I watched the withered leaves resurrect in the cup, something that has never lost its profundity.
+They did not just live for the best loose leaf tea, but for the meaning behind it.
+I watched the withered loose tea leaves resurrect in the cup, something that has never lost its profundity.

 I had grown up in the south with the knowledge that tea came from a Hardees drive through.
 Served sweet or unsweet, it was the same leaf as the finely made oolongs (camellia sinensis), but the difference in how it was grown, picked and processed made a stark contrast.
 One experience induced stress, while the other melted it all away.

 Later, I sought out the best herbal pharmacologist I could find…and found him in Germany.
-This allowed me to produce pharmaceutical grade herbal and Ayurvedic blends that tasted better than anything that I could find in the U.S. I was now certain that the quality of all my teas surpassed any standard and tasted amazing.
+This allowed me to produce pharmaceutical grade herbal and Ayurvedic blends that tasted better than anything that I could find in the U.S. I was now certain that the quality of all my loose tea leaves surpassed any standard and tasted amazing.

-We are now a tea store that provides these loose tea leaves to over 250 café’s throughout the nation and have developed a great program to educate baristas on how to make the perfect cup or latte and how to improve their margins & increase customer loyalty.
-The first step is always to use our tea, which tastes better than anything out there.
+We are now a tea store that provides these loose tea leaves to over 250 café’s throughout the nation, and have developed a great program to educate baristas on how to make the perfect cup or latte and how to improve their margins & increase customer loyalty.
+The first step is always to use our loose tea, which tastes better than anything out there.
 Many of our teas go great with milk, and we teach how to steam and steep.
-You should try it yourself; tea steeped in milk on the stove.
+You should try it yourself; loose tea leaves steeped in milk on the stove.
 Start with Earl Grey’, CHAI or Sweet Almond and a little honey.
 It’s awesome.

-We also sell directly to you and have designed our website to be uniquely helpful.
-With over 50 teas available, and some of the most exotic blends imaginable, we know there is a tea in our store that is perfect for you.
+We also sell directly to you and have designed our tea website to be uniquely helpful.
+With over 60 loose teas available, and some of the most exotic blends imaginable, we know there is a tea in our store that is perfect for you.
 And we would be thrilled to help you make your choice.

-Our tea will help you enjoy your day, and if you are like many of our customers, you will plan your entire day around your favorite cup.
+Our loose leaf tea leaves will help you enjoy your day, and if you are like many of our customers, you will plan your entire day around your favorite cup.
 We know this because our customers keep coming back for more.
 We're frequently referred to as one of the best places to buy tea online.
 Thank you for your continued patronage.